MRSQLGen/FSE26-Rebuttal-Material/Details of HKB Construction and MR Rules Usage.md

     f"Do not include any explanations in your response.
 Just return the {n} equivalent questions, each separated by a newline.")
 ```

 For **QMR-4**, transformation does not involve rewriting the NL question.
 Instead, the LLM is asked to generate a corrected SQL query directly and self-verify whether the generated SQL introduces the targeted hallucination type.
+The corresponding prompt template is shown below:

 ``` python
 metamorphic_question = f"{self.question}\n" + \